WHY LYME SYMPTOMS COME AND GO

 Why Lyme Symptoms Come and Go — And Why They Don’t Make Sense

 Why do Lyme symptoms come and go—and why do they feel so unpredictable?
-Many patients feel fine one day and then suddenly crash the next, with no clear explanation.
+Many patients feel fine one day and then suddenly worsen the next, with no clear explanation.

-Quick answer: Lyme symptoms come and go because infection, immune activity, inflammation, and nervous system responses fluctuate over time—creating cycles of worsening followed by temporary improvement.
+Quick answer: Lyme symptoms fluctuate because infection, immune activity, inflammation, and nervous system responses change over time—creating cycles of worsening followed by temporary improvement.

 Most illnesses follow a predictable course.
 Lyme disease often does not.
 Symptoms can appear, disappear, and return in different forms—sometimes for months or years.